tyler-griggs/tyler-griggs.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year Ph.D. student in Computer Science in the UC Berkeley [Sky Computing Lab](https://sky.cs.berkeley.edu/) advised by [Ion Stoica](http://people.eecs.berkeley.edu/~istoica/).
+I am a second year Ph.D. student in Computer Science in the UC Berkeley [Sky Computing Lab](https://sky.cs.berkeley.edu/) advised by [Ion Stoica](http://people.eecs.berkeley.edu/~istoica/) and [Matei Zaharia](https://people.eecs.berkeley.edu/~matei/).
 Previously, I worked in Network Infrastructure at Google Cloud.
 Before that, I graduated from Harvard with a BA in Computer Science advised by [James Mickens](https://mickens.seas.harvard.edu/).

 Projects
 ======